rdinter/rdinter.github.io/_posts/2016-12-22-hexbin-animation.md

 Since I have District level data, my first inclination was to produce a [choropleth](https://bl.ocks.org/mbostock/4060606).
 My initial thoughts were:

 1. Plotting raw count data is usually a bad idea because they generally mimic population density.
-I know that farms aren't distributed equally across the US, which already implies bankruptcies won't be equally distributed.
+I know that farms aren't distributed equally across the US, which likely implies bankruptcies won't be equally distributed.
 The only reason I'm looking at bankruptcy rates is to evaluate the financial conditions of an area, I don't want a map of farm activity.
 So I need to put this in terms of rates.
 2. In the same vein as above, I know a bit about [projections of spatial data](http://www4.ncsu.edu/~rdinter/Spatial/topic3.html).
 I need to try and present a visually pleasing representation of the United States and have visible states here.
 Something like an [Albers Projection](http://desktop.arcgis.com/en/arcmap/latest/map/projections/albers-equal-area-conic.htm) should be nice as it makes states proportional to the area they occupy.
 3. As this is a choropleth, I need a color scale that reflects intensity well and is robust to all kinds of color blindness.
 Enter the [viridis scale](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html) which is also a great package in R.